 In some cases, the electrician will be able to run extra wiring in the ceiling to give the fan power, but not connect it to a light switch.
 In that case, you can get a fan with a remote (no light) and not interfere with the current lighting set up.
 The electrician will still need to set up an isolation switch somewhere to comply with regulations and for safety purposes.

 One question that sometimes comes up is whether the remote control that comes with the selected ceiling fan can also be wired to control the pre-existing lighting.
 The remote that comes with the fan has not been manufactured for this purpose and are generally fan or brand specific.
 Therefore, it should only be used to control the fan and the integrated light where applicable.
 Even if your electrician may be able to make it work, these unique wiring solutions are often short-lived and problems usually persist following this installation.
 When these operational issues occur both the fan and any remotes will no longer be covered by the manufacturer warranty as they are not intended to be wired in such a way.

-If you wish for the fan and the rooms light source to be used with the same remote, replacing the existing lighting for a fan with a light option is an option worth considering.
-Alternatively, select a fan that can be wall controlled and before purchasing speak to an electrician about the possibility of having it placed near the existing lighting control (If possible) to make it convenient to turn both on and off simultaneously.
+If you wish for the fan and the rooms light source to be used with the same remote, replacing the existing lighting for a fan with a light is an option worth considering.
+Alternatively, select a fan that can be wall controlled and before purchasing speak to an electrician about the possibility of having it placed near the existing lighting control (if possible) to make it convenient to turn both on and off simultaneously.

 Ceiling fans and Lighting

 One small thing to keep in mind is that not all ceiling fans have a light option.
 When looking at our listings look out for those fans that are either light adaptable meaning the fan will have a light kit which can be added as an accessory or are available in a separate model with an integrated light built in.

 In a smaller room, if the fan has a quality light this will be more than adequate.
 When searching for a fan that would be suitable, take a look at our Small Fans category.
 It has a few great options!